winderai/bacalhau-landscape-analysis-benchmarks/installation/DASK.md

 # Dask Distributed

+This page contains step-by-step instructions to install Dask on a multi-node cluster.
+At the end of the process you'll be able to impersonate `hadoopuser` and launch `dask-scheduler` and `dask-worker` processes.

 ## Pre-requisites

 First, impersonate hadoopuser (`su - hadoopuser`) to align this setup with Hadoop and Spark installations.